 UCAS CODE: N850

-Our practical training partner Heli Air Ltd offer modular training including the ATPL (H)/IR ground school, turbine ratings, twin turbine ratings and the flight instructor rating.
-Courses are modular and can be completed in as little as 14 months, giving you the CPL(H) qualification.
-These additional fees are paid by module.
+Our practical training partner Heli Air Ltd offers modular training, including the ATPL (H)/IR ground school, turbine ratings, twin turbine ratings and the flight instructor rating.
+Courses can be completed in 14 months, giving you the CPL(H) qualification.
+Additional fees are paid by module.

 Heli Air Ltd operates one of the most modern and reliable fleets of training aircraft in the world.
 The fleet includes the world's first Glass Cockpit Robinson R22, which features some systems similar to those found in modern large commercial helicopter flight decks, including EPIS, AHRS and GNSS instruments.

 What are the course entry requirements?

 Our offers usually require a minimum of 96 UCAS points.
 You also need at least two A-levels and a GCSE Maths and English at grade C/4.

 Mature students with non-standard qualifications will be considered on an individual basis.